markt-de/puppet-galera/README.md

 [![Build Status](https://travis-ci.org/fraenki/puppet-galera.png?branch=master)](https://travis-ci.org/fraenki/puppet-galera)

-NOTE: Do NOT use the "master" branch, it may break at any time.
-If you really need to, use one of the stable branches instead.
+NOTE: The "master" branch contains the development version, which may break anything at any time.
+Consider using one of the stable branches instead.

 #### Table of Contents